NeCTAR-RC/nectar-training/package10/sections/openstackClients.markdown

     You will be prompted for your OpenStack password.
     {% BgBox info %} You can try to copy and paste your password into the command line prompt.
 If this does not work in your command line, you may edit the OpenStack RC file and assign the password directly by replacing *$OS_PASSWORD_INPUT* by your password, and removing the line above (the *read* command).
 Then, do the *source* command above again.
     **Attention**: Be aware that if you do this, your OpenStack password will be openly stored in the OpenStack RC file which everyone who may gain access to your computer can read!
 You are creating a **potential security leak**, so do this only if you are absolutely sure your computer is well protected and nobody else can read the file from where it is stored.
-The least you want to do is restrict the access to this file only to you.
+At the very least, it is recommended that you restrict access to this file to your user account only:
 ```chmod 0600 <path-to-your-openrc-file>```
 {% endBgBox %}